BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32.md

 There will be also a _decoder_, that will generate all required internal signals from the bit pattern of the current instruction.

-I recommend you take a deep look at
-[the Stackoverflow answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153),
-and do some schematics on your own to have all the general ideas in mind before going further.
+If you want to design a RISC-V processor on your own, I recommend you take a deep look at [the Stackoverflow answer](https://stackoverflow.com/questions/51592244/implementation-of-simple-microprocessor-using-verilog/51621153#51621153), and do some schematics on your own to have all the general ideas in mind before going further.